joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 The validate.ps1 script is a really good resource to use to check out the parameter types that could be used to generate the forms.

-### Setup Azure Virtual Machine Resource Creation
+### Setup Azure Virtual Machine Start/Stop

-Now that we have a working WebJEA install, it's time to set up the Azure Resource creation script we will use for this demo, we will create a Virtual Machine.
+Now that we have a working WebJEA install, it's time to set up the Azure VM Start/Stop script we will use for this demo.

 On the WebJEA server, we need to install the Azure PowerShell modules, run the following in Powershell as Administrator: